jmix-framework/jmix-ui-samples-2/src/main/resources/io/jmix/uisamples/view/flowui/cookbook/composition7/composition-info-panel-en.md

 - [OrderDetailView.java]({currentPath}?tab=OrderDetailView.java)
   - `updateInfoPanel()` method updates the info panel when changes are detected.
   - `onChange()` event listener calls `updateInfoPanel()` when the `DataContext` of this view detects changes in its entities.
 It happens, for example, when the user modifies the `date` attribute or the `items` collection.
-However, this listener does not react on changes made in the nested `OrderItemDetailView`.
+However, this listener does not react to changes made in the separate `OrderItemDetailView`.
 This is why `updateInfoPanel()` should also be called from the `OrderItemDetailView` itself.
   - `itemsDataGridEditActionViewConfigurer()` handler passes the reference to `updateInfoPanel()` to `OrderItemDetailView`.

 - [OrderItemDetailView.java]({currentPath}?tab=OrderItemDetailView.java)